• Skip to primary navigation

 Instructions

-Preheat your oven and grease a large baking sheet like this one.
+Preheat your oven to 400 degrees and grease a large baking sheet like this one.

 Mix the flour and sugar in a large bowl and set aside.